 “There’s a story behind what you do; it’s just a question of how you choose to tell it, and what part of it you choose to show.”

-- Michael Stelzner, Found/CEO of Social Media Examiner (via the Casual Fridays Podcast)
+- Michael Stelzner, Founder/CEO of Social Media Examiner (via the Casual Fridays Podcast)

 It’s vital that the content you produce will provide direct value to your viewers who are typically the same people you want to attract to your business.
 There is, of course, the option to construct a detached brand if you’re looking to attract people outside of your business’ regular audience.
 However, if you are looking to attract your business’ same audience, we recommend creating a complementary brand instead.
 This was our approach to Season 1 of Coffee Talks which we have further tailored to complement the Nextiny brand in Season 2.

 Our friends at Wistia took this same intentional approach when developing their new video series, Brandwagon: